 Israel would soon be placed in abeyance till the time of the Gentiles is completed – during the Great Tribulation when Gentile reign over the earth will end at the appearance of Jesus Christ to rescue His people.
 Israel was to lose her land, Temple and priesthood (Rome murdered every last priest – Josephus), and would be dispersed throughout the earth but were to remain a distinct people never to take root outside the land of Judea, “For, lo, I will command, and I will sift the house of Israel among all nations, like as [corn] is sifted in a sieve, yet shall not the least grain fall upon the earth” Amos 9:9.

-During the “Kingdom age” Israel will once again have the responsibility of being the “light to the nations,” and drawing Gentiles to Christ while living in a perfect world ruled by Jesus Christ Himself.
-Sadly, when Satan is released for a little while at the end of the millennia, many will yield to their carnal lusts.
-Not satisfied with the abundance they have and desiring to control and possess what their neighbors have, to their detriment they will follow after their father Satan and attack the saints of God and the holy city, (Revelation 20:7-9).
+During the “Kingdom age” Israel will finally fulfill their responsibility of being the “light to the nations,” drawing Gentiles (the nations) to Christ while living in a perfect world ruled by Jesus Christ Himself.
+Sadly, when Satan is released “for a little while“ at the end of the millennia, many will yield to their carnal lusts.
+Not satisfied with the abundance they have enjoyed under Christ’s reign, and desiring to control and possess what their neighbors have, to their detriment they will follow after their father Satan and attack the saints of God and the holy city, (Rev 20:7-9).

 Unlike the Church, the Body of Jesus Christ…His flesh and bones…neither Jews nor Gentile proselytes were ever “sealed” by the Holy Spirit (2Co 1:22; Eph 1:13; Eph 4:30).
 Yes, they were filled with the Spirit just as Old Testament prophets were, but never sealed.
 As we see, when Israel had her kingdom Jews and Gentile proselytes could fall from faith and be pruned from the good olive tree—Just as it will be in the millennium.